 Pagan 'holy day' what is called Easter -- the worship of Nimrod, Semiramis, Tammuz, and ultimately Ishtar (Easter) -- Athena, Minerva, Moloch, i.e.--Baal . . . .htm

-church" Pascha: “Easter” or “Passover” . . .
-Though the Jewish Passover was held in mid-month (the fourteenth) and the pagan festival Easter was held later the same month, how do we know that Herod was referring to Easter in Acts 12:4 and not the Jewish passover?
-If King Herod was referring to the Passover, the translation of “pascha” to “Easter” is incorrect.
-However, if King Herod was indeed referring to the pagan holiday "Easter," then the King James Bible is correct, and superior in that it gives you the correct interpretation of what Herod was intending.
 To unravel the perceived confusion concerning “Easter” mentioned here, we must look back to verse 3, and to history.
 In verse 3, the Holy Bible says: “Then were the days of unleavened bread...”.
 The Passover comes before the “days of unleavened bread”.
 This we’ve already established and shown above in our notes.
 The Apostle Peter was arrested during the “days of unleavened bread.”
-(Acts 12:3) Our investigation should look back to the first Passover (the only time that the Angel passed over) and smote the first born (Exodus 12:4-5).
+(Acts 12:3) Thus, our investigation should look back to the first Passover (the only time that the Angel of God passed over) and smote the first born (Exodus 12:1-20, specifically Exodus 12:12-13).
 The Passover received its name from where the LORD promised to “pass over” all of the houses where the blood was applied.
 (Exodus 12:13).
-It is after the Passover (Exodus 12:13-14), we find that seven days would be fulfilled in which the Jews were to eat unleavened bread.
+It is after the Passover (Exodus 12:13-15), we find that seven days would be fulfilled in which the Jews were to eat unleavened bread.
 These are the days of unleavened bread.
 In Exodus 12:18, we see that the dates of observing these days are the 14th through the 21st of the month.
 This observance is given more clearly in Numbers 28:16-18 and in Deuteronomy 16:1-8.
 The 14th day of the first month is the Passover of the LORD.
-The 15th day of this month is the feast: seven days shall unleavened bread be eaten.
+The 15th day of this month is the feast of unleavened bread: seven days shall unleavened bread be eaten.
 In verse 16 one sees that the Passover is only considered to be the 14th day of the month.
 The next day --the 15th day, begins the “days of unleavened bread.”
-Whenever the Passover was kept, it always PRECEDED the feast of unleavened bread.
-(2 Chronicles 30:15, 21; Ezra 6:19, 22).
-It had already come and gone when the Apostle Peter was placed in prison, Acts 12:3-4).
-In verse 3 it states that the Apostle Peter was arrested during the days of unleavened bread.
-King Herod could not possibly be referring to the Passover in his statement concerning Easter.
-The next Passover was a whole year away!
+Whenever the Passover was kept, it always PRECEDED the feast of Unleavened Bread.
+(2 Chronicles 30:15; 2 Chronicles 30:21; Ezra 6:19, Ezra 6:22).
+It had already come and gone when the Apostle Peter was placed in prison, Acts 12:3-4 and was going to bring forth the Apostle Peter to the people after their pagan holiday of Easter).
+In Acts 12:3 it states that the Apostle Peter was arrested during the days of unleavened bread.
+King Herod could not possibly be referring to the Jewish Passover in his statement concerning Easter.
+Furthermore, the next Passover was a whole year away!
 The pagan holiday of Easter was just a few days away.
-The right word was Easter, as we see from our study was used in the King James Bible that it was God’s providence which led the translators of our Holy Bible, the KJV, to correctly translate the word “pascha”as “Easter.”
-It did not refer to the Jewish Passover, but to the pagan holiday Easter that the pagan Romans kept.
+The right word then WAS Easter, as we see from our study it was rightly divided, 2 Timothy 2:15, was used correctly ONLY in the King James Bible!
+Indeed it was God’s providence which led the translators of our Holy Bible, the KJV, to correctly translate the word “pascha”as “Easter.”
+It did not refer to the Jewish Passover, but to the pagan holiday known throughout history in many different cultures as Easter which was a day that the pagan Romans kept.

 The Encyclopedia Britannica clearly explains the pagan traditions associated with the egg.
 "The egg as a symbol of fertility and of renewed life goes back to the ancient Egyptians and Persians, who had also the custom of colouring and eating eggs during their spring festival."
 In ancient Egypt, an egg symbolised the sun, while for the Babylonians, the egg represents the hatching of the Venus Ishtar, who fell from heaven to the Euphrates.